NoNotNotes/Yuubi/content/CMPA/d/04-01-2024 MS Respiratory.md

 6. **Tension Pneumothorax**, where a hole is punctured by a mechanical ventilator into the pleural space.
 ## Diagnostic Examination
 1. **CXR** reveals hyperinflation of the lungs.
-2. **ABG**
+2. **ABG**, especially respiratory acidosis
 ## Management
 1. **Thoracentesis** may be the primary form of management if mild.
 2. If moderate to severe, a **CTT** (chest tube thoracostomy) may be required.
-	- **Nursing Management**: if a CTT is attached to a water-sealed drainage, monitor fluctuations (should fluctuate, otherwise obstruction or re-expansion of the lungs may have occurred) and bubbling (should be intermittent, an air leak may be present).
+	- **Nursing Management**: if a CTT is attached to a water-sealed drainage, monitor **fluctuations** (should fluctuate, otherwise obstruction or re-expansion of the lungs may have occurred) and **bubbling** (should be intermittent, otherwise an air leak may be present if bubbling is continuous).
+	- One-way: water sealed
+	- Two-way: drainage then water-sealed
+	- Three-way: drainage then water-sealed, then suction system
 ___
 # Chest Injuries
 ## Rib Fractures